 Annual family estimates are produced from the data collected in the June Labour Force Survey, but do not include people interviewed in non-private dwellings and those who were visitors to private dwellings.
-Those included in the estimates covered 83% of the survey sample.
+Those included in the estimates covered 84% of the survey sample for 2015.

 Two types of error are possible in an estimate based on a sample survey: non-sampling error and sampling error.

 Non-sampling error arises from inaccuracies in collecting, recording and processing the data.
 Every effort is made to minimise reporting error by the careful design of questionnaires, intensive training and supervision of interviewers, and efficient data processing procedures.
 Non-sampling error also arises because information cannot be obtained from all persons selected in the survey.

 Sampling error occurs because a sample, rather than the entire population, is surveyed.
 One measure of the likely difference resulting from not including all dwellings in the survey is given by the standard error.
 There are about two chances in three (66%) that a sample estimate will differ by less than one standard error from the figure that would have been obtained if all dwellings had been included in the survey, and about 19 chances in 20 (95%) that the difference will be less than two standard errors.

 Standard errors are discussed further in Technical Note - Data Quality.
 The standard error of annual family estimates may be calculated by using the spreadsheet contained in Labour Force Survey Standard Errors, Data Cube (cat. no. 6298.0.55.001).